-SHUTING LI WRITES – In a country of 1.4 billion with an extreme gender imbalance of 117.6 boys to every 100 girls, competition for love is fierce.
-But what do Chinese men think of when they think of a traditionally beautiful woman?
+SHUTING LI WRITES – In a country of 1.4 billion, with an extreme gender imbalance of 117.6 boys to every 100 girls, competition for love is fierce.
+But what do Chinese men think of when they imagine a traditionally beautiful woman?

 The primary factor to be considered is white skin.
 The lighter your skin, the more prestige in your socioeconomic status.
 In China, being dark or having sun-kissed skin indicates that you work in the fields, are a peasant, construction worker, or other working class person.
 Although 70 percent of Chinese citizens are farmers, “China is a country that is now obsessed with wealth, power, social ascension, opportunity, and beauty.”
 Being white simply reveals wealth, and being dark means you live a poor life.
 Because of this, Chinese women love to carry umbrellas paired with elegant dresses and matching heels even without a raindrop in sight.
 Taiwanese celebrity Big S claims: “Girls’ skin tone should be as white as a magnesium light.”

 Chinese girls’ obsession with the color of their skin has increased a craving for skin whitening products.
 This is a huge contrast to seeing my blonde sorority sisters pay for tanning services in preparation for a formal!
 Although there is an old idiom inherited from Ancient China which states, “Fair skin conceals a thousand flaws（一白遮三丑),” Chinese women are never satisfied with the look of their skin.